-Put the cat in a room (e.g., a bedroom, a bathroom or a spare room) with a tall baby gate across the door.
+Put the cat in a room (e.g., a bedroom, bathroom, or spare room) with a tall baby gate across the door.
 The room you choose should be one the dog cannot access and doesn’t need to access.
 For example, if the dog sleeps in the bedroom with you at night, don’t pick that room for the cat.
 The idea is to separate them and only allow them to view each other during specific times.

 To begin desensitization, let the dog view the cat briefly through the gate, and then get the dog to focus on something else, such as playing with a toy or practicing cues.
-Sometimes it helps to keep the dog on leash so that you can move her away from the cat when you try to refocus her attention.
+Sometimes it helps to keep the dog on leash so that you can move away from the cat when you try to refocus the dog's attention.
 Praise and reward the dog for being able to focus elsewhere.
 Continue to give the dog short viewings of the cat throughout the day.

 Option 2: Face-to-face introduction

 This is a more fast-paced introduction.
 One person should hold the dog on a loose lead and watch the dog’s body language.
 Someone else should watch the cat’s body language.
-If the cat is not raising his back or hissing around the dog, he can be allowed to move around freely.
+If the cat is not raising their back or hissing around the dog, they can be allowed to move around freely.
 A cat is rarely a threat to a dog, but some cats will be on the offensive when meeting dogs.

-Option 3: Look at That
+Option 3: Look at that

 Each dog has a different threshold.
-For one dog, five feet away from the cat might be her threshold; for another dog, it might be 25 feet.
-You’ll know you have gone past the threshold when she starts barking or lunging at the cat.
-Another sign that you’re getting too close to the cat is if she starts moving more slowly, staring and stiffening her body.
-If you call her name and she doesn’t respond to you, move a few feet away from the cat.
+For one dog, 5 feet away from the cat might be the threshold; for another dog, it might be 25 feet.
+You’ll know you have gone past the threshold when your dog starts barking or lunging at the cat.
+Another sign that you’re getting too close to the cat is if your dog starts moving more slowly, staring and stiffening.
+If you call your dog’s name and don't get a response, move a few feet away from the cat.

 Introducing kittens and puppies

-Even if your dog is OK with your adult cats, it is important to watch her closely when she’s with a kitten.
-If your dog is young and high-energy, she could hurt or kill the kitten simply by trying to play.
+Even if your dog is OK with your adult cats, it is important to watch closely when your dog is with a kitten.
+If your dog is young and high-energy, they could hurt or kill the kitten simply by trying to play.
 So, for safety’s sake, keep kittens and dogs apart any time you are not watching them.

-Introducing adult cats to puppies can sometimes be easy, since a well-socialized adult cat might be fine with a puppy acting like a puppy.
+Introducing adult cats to puppies can sometimes be easy; a well-socialized adult cat might be fine with a puppy acting like a puppy.
 However, if your rambunctious puppy is chasing your shy cat, it is up to you to intervene.
 Until the puppy is old enough to have more self-control and has had some training, you will want to manage their interactions.
 You don’t want your puppy to learn that chasing the cat is a fun game.